Justice-Through-Code/AISE26-W2D1-inclassmaterial/breakout2.md

 **Instructions**: Build a simple command line interface that lets us query the OpenWeather API

 **Steps**:
-Create an API key (at least one per group)
+Create an API key (at least one per group).
+Guide: https://openweathermap.org/appid
-1. Create a (free) account: https://home.openweathermap.org
+1. Create a (free) account: https://home.openweathermap.org.
 2. Find your key on openweathermap.org.
 Add it to a local text file.

 - Load your key into a Python script.